-The interpolation of the skipped pixel w_r can be done in several ways:
+The interpolation of the skipped pixel $w_r$ can be done in several ways:

-Direct linear interpolation from the previous and next binned row.
+- Direct linear interpolation from the previous and next binned row.
 At top and bottom, extrapolation has to be used.
-Further, if the skipped row is different in terms of illumination/shielding from neighboring rows, the interpolation will not yield good results.

-- Extrapolation from the total unskipped column sum.
-That means that the column sum of all the available binned pixels is multiplied with a factor $n{\text{unshielded}}/n{\text{usable}}$ where the denominator contains the number of unskipped pixels expressed in the amount of the associated detector pixels.
+Further, if the skipped row is different in terms of illumination/shielding from neighboring rows, the interpolation will not yield good results. - Extrapolation from the total unskipped column sum.
+That means that the column sum of all the available binned pixels is multiplied with a factor $n{\rm unshielded}/n{\rm usable}$ where the denominator contains the number of unskipped pixels expressed in the amount of the associated detector pixels.
 A disadvantage is that it is less accurate since the extrapolation is global, not local.
 Note that in both the numerator and the denominator we only count the pixels that are expected to have a properly illuminated signal; hence the exclusion of shielded pixels. - Extrapolation from a total unskipped partial column sum.
 A partial column is for example the union of all 'illuminated pixels'.
 Here each skipped pixel can belong to a group with the same characteristics (shielded, non-illuminated, illuminated).
 The same disadvantage as the second method holds.

 Since we expect that skipped rows will be extremely rare, the baseline is the second (easiest) method.
+As mentioned before, saturated pixels (which are not always rare) should be treated as normal pixels.